LumoSQL/not-forking/doc/not-forking.md

   replace conditional on some other string in the file.
 * failing with an error asking for human intervention when there are major differences with upstream

-Each project tracked by not-forking needs to define what to track, and what changes to apply.
-This is done by providing a number of files in a directory;
-the minimum requirement is an upstream definition file; other files can also be present indicating what modifications to apply (if none are provided, the upstream sources are used unchanged).

 Not-forking is the grease that helps projects cooperate when creating bugs in the same codebase, rather than creating mutually incompatible sets of bugs.